Homemade Healthier Pop Tarts (Gluten-Free + How-To Video)

-Ever wonder how to make homemade pop tarts?
-I’ve been dreaming of making a paleo healthy pop tarts recipe for some time now, and we’ve finally got the homemade pop tart recipe just right for you!
+Ever wonder how to make Homemade Healthier Pop Tarts?
+I’ve been dreaming of making a healthier pop tarts recipe for some time now, and we’ve finally got the homemade pop tart recipe just right for you!
 This homemade pop tart recipe is gluten-free and grain-free, and pairs wonderfully with my homemade chia seed jam.
 Frost and enjoy!

 Growing up, I absolutely loved pop tarts.
 S’mores, Strawberry Frosted, and Cherry Frosted were my favorites.
 I’ve been wanting to make my own paleo version to enjoy, and with much anticipation, they are finally here!

 We are in love with this Homemade Healthier Pop Tarts recipe!
 This pop tart crust is based off of my pie crust recipe.
 For all the versions we tested, this is my absolute favorite!
 It takes a little prep work, but then you’ll have pop tarts and you’ll be winning at your weekend brunch or mid-day snack break!

 You will LOVE these Healthy Homemade Pop Tarts!
 You can make the jam filling into any flavor you’d like: strawberry, raspberry, blueberry, etc. They would even be great with my homemade nutella!

 Want other breakfast treat recipes?
 Try these:

 Watch the video: